Do you know what’s the search volume for the keyword Tai Lopez Scam’? It is 18,100/month on SEMrush.

-Niall pointed out an interesting strategy that Tai uses on his blog at eBiz Facts.
+Niall pointed out an interesting strategy that Tai uses on his blog at eBiz Facts .
 Tai has a video on YouTube and at 2:10 minute mark of that video, Tai specifically says that he is not going to keep the video up for long (another scarcity tactic in his business model).

-The video, since published in July 6th, 2017 was never taken down and has been used multiple times on many Tai Lopez landing pages across his ads and social media platforms.
+The video, since being published in July 6th, 2017 was never taken down and has been used multiple times on many Tai Lopez landing pages across his ads and social media platforms.
 Now that’s just one example from thousands.

 Here’s a glimpse of how it looks:

 In summary, Tai does everything he can to lure you into his program.
-When it comes to reality, the courses will always be up and it is mostly all lies to get you to buy.
+When it comes to reality, the courses will always be up for sale and it is mostly all lies to get you to buy.

 Tai Is Only a Marketer, Not an Expert

-Tai Lopez, unlike what people think is just a good marketer who knows how to sell courses.
-He is not an expert on any of his actual course materials (other than possibly the marketing related ones as he is a marketer) and it shows.
+Tai Lopez, unlike what people think is just a good marketer who knows how to sell courses, 67 steps program etc. He is not an expert on any of his actual course materials (other than possibly the marketing related ones as he is a marketer) and it shows.

 He launched a Crypto Currency investment course.

-Though Tai took out the page from the main menu of his site, it is still live here.
-You could buy Tai’s Crypto course for a payment of about $700 to change your life and he heavily promoted it.
+Though Tai took out the page from the main menu of his site, it is still live here .
+You could buy Tai’s Crypto course for about $700 to change your life.

-Thousands of people bought it buying Tai’s dream of fancy car, big house and hot girls.
+Thousands of people bought Tai’s dream of fancy car, big house and hot girls.
 It didn’t end well for most of them (as expected) and they were forever in Tai’s sales funnel for future courses, offers, etc.

 This is a common trend with Tai Lopez.
 He is continuously running 10-15 courses at a time, picking new trends, be it Amazon FBA, Instagram influencer marketing to Crypto, real estate investment and god knows what else.

-In reality, he is not an expert in any of the topics he teaches.
+In reality, he is not an expert in most of the topics he teaches.
 He is only good at marketing the courses and partnering with people who may/may not have knowledge (I said knowledge) about the actual course material.

 Never Disclosing any of his Investments/Businesses